genesiscommunitysuccess/docs/docs/web-ui-reference/design-systems/customisation/app-specific.md

 ---
+id: app-specific
-id: customisation
+title: Application-specific customisation
-title: Design System Customisation
-sidebar_label: Customisation
+sidebar_label: Application-specific
-sidebar_position: 30
+sidebar_position: 20
 ---

-Our design systems and components are highly configurable.
-Let's have a look at how this can be leveraged.

-Design system can be shared across multiple applications.
-When performing customisations you can control the scope as follows:
+When performing design system customisations you can control the scope as follows:

-* general - applied to all applications using the system.
+* [General](/web-ui-reference/design-systems/customisation/general/) - applied to all applications using the system.
-* application-specific - only applied in a single application.
-Other applications using the same system are not affected.
+* Application-specific - only applied to a single application.
+Described below.

-## General

-Starting point for making general customisations is the `_config` folder.
-You will find it in the root of your design system.

-### Configuring defaults

-You can achieve major visual changes by modifying default values of the design tokens.
-There are several different categories of tokens available:

-* [Colour](/web-ui-reference/design-systems/colour-tokens/): base colours, dark/light mode, colour variants for interactive states (hover etc.)
-* [Typography](/web-ui-reference/design-systems/typography-tokens/): default font family, font size and line height hierarchy
-* [Sizing](/web-ui-reference/design-systems/sizing-tokens/): component sizing, spacing and border style
-* [Miscellaneous](/web-ui-reference/design-systems/misc-tokens/): any other configuration options such as the naming prefix (e.g. `alpha`)

-### Overriding default implementation

-You can go beyond adjusting token values and override the default component implementation.
-You can choose to only override certain aspects of a component (such as template, styles or shadom DOM options) or provide a completely custom implementation.
+You can also choose to customise either all or only individual components.

-## Application-specific
+## Customising all components

-If your customisations are specific to only one application, you can apply them using the APIs described below.

-### Design System

-When you register a design system in an application, there are several configuration options available.
-They will affect all the components provided by that design system.
+When you register a design system in an application, there are several configuration options which will affect all the components provided by that design system.

-#### Prefix
+### Prefix

 You can override the default prefix set in the `_config` folder for a specific application as follows: